clarkritchie/clarkritchie/README.md

 This is all **very** elementary stuff -- sometimes I use these just to prove out a basic concept or maybe to provide myself a template for future use.

 - [Basic Go Things](https://github.com/clarkritchie/basic-go-things)
-  - [gRPC](https://github.com/clarkritchie/basic-go-things/tree/main/grpc) -- Hello World server in Go, clients in Go and Python
+  - [gRPC](https://github.com/clarkritchie/basic-go-things/tree/main/grpc) -- gRPC example of a "Hello World" server in Go, with clients in Go and Python
 - [Basic Python Things](https://github.com/clarkritchie/basic-python-things)
-  - [Go shared lib](https://github.com/clarkritchie/basic-python-things/tree/main/go-shared-lib) -- The Sieve of Sundaram in Python (native) vs Python but with a Go .so file
+  - [Go shared lib](https://github.com/clarkritchie/basic-python-things/tree/main/go-shared-lib) -- The Sieve of Sundaram in Python (native) vs Python but with a Go code compiled to a `.so` file
 - [Kubernetes Things](https://github.com/clarkritchie/k8s-things) -- Hello world stuff (I'm finally learning K8s)
 - Simple [example](https://github.com/clarkritchie/pizza-store-app) of how you might use Docker Compose to run a small Fast API server that can reach a Maria DB database
+- [kickr-rpi-ws281x](https://github.com/clarkritchie/kickr-rpi-ws281x) -- This was a small side project to control a programmable LED light strip using heart rate data from a Wahoo TICKR heart rate monitor -- I never finished this, but the Bluetooth to the TICKR part works, IIRC (this project should probably be named `tickr-rpi-ws281x`)

 ### 🗒️ Gists -- Code Snippets, Scripts, Other Notes